Thiti-Dev/vscode-ext-fun-coding/README.md

 - Display the typing performance (letters per sec)
 - Display the combo stage every 10x letters
-- Shake the screen if going over 20x letters streak
+- Shake the screen if going over 30x letters streak

 ### 🚩 Note

 - ~~May not working well if the Error Lens OR GitLens extension install~~

 # CHANGELOG

+## 0.2.0 (2022-12-29)

+Enhancement:

+- ComboStage display now have dynamic color and rotation
+- TypePerformance display now have dynamic random color as it floating up

+Adjust:

+- 30x letters streak to start the shake-simulation

 ## 0.1.0 (2022-12-29)